jobapp/Med263-Group4/README.md

 Several of the clusters formed during the analysis correlate highly, through ssGSEA-based annotation, with the four traditional means of categorizing breast tumors (Luminal A, Luminal B, Basal, HER2+).
 This project would allow researchers to subset the traditional categories in order to identify additional treatment targets which could be used in conjunction with available treatments, and also allow for a more accurate prognosis assessment.

 # Mathematical/statistical meaning of analysis
 Clusters were biologically annotated using one-vs-all (cluster of interest vs samples not in the cluster) comparisons of their ssGSEA scores, statistically qantified using the Mann-Whitney test.
 In clusters 1 through 5 in the tutorial, the gene set corresponding with the breast cancer subtype (Luminal A, Luminal B, HER2E, and Basal \[triple negative\]) was the one with the lowest p-value for the cluster, even after multiple intra-group multiple hypothesis correction.
 Kaplan-Meier plots were also generated to examine differences in survival over time in the different clusters.
-In general, known trends such as triple negative cancers having a lower median survival time compared to other subtypes were captured.<sup>1</sup>  Pairwise differences between the survival curves of the different group were statistically quantified with the Cox Log-Rank test.
-After multiple hypothesis correction, ```Cluster 2: Luminal A``` and ```Cluster 5: ERBB2-driven``` were the only pair of meaningful clusters with a statistically significant difference (p = 0.046) in survival, meaning they had a reasonable amount of patients (Cluster 9 only had 1 patient and was likely due to noise)  In multiple hypothesis testing, p-values were corrected using the Benjamini-Hochberg False Discovery Rate (FDR) procedure as implemented in the ```fdrcorrection``` function of the ```statsmodel``` package.
+Pairwise differences between the survival curves of the different group were statistically quantified with the Cox Log-Rank test.
+After multiple hypothesis correction, ```Cluster 2: Luminal A``` and ```Cluster 5: ERBB2-driven``` were the only pair of meaningful clusters with a statistically significant difference (p = 0.046) in survival, meaning they had a reasonable amount of patients (Cluster 9 only had 1 patient and was likely due to noise).
+The ERBB2 (HER2) cluster had a lower median survival time of 3063 days than the Luminal A cluster, which had 3926 days, replicating a clinically known fact <sup>1</sup>.
+In multiple hypothesis testing, p-values were corrected using the Benjamini-Hochberg False Discovery Rate (FDR) procedure as implemented in the ```fdrcorrection``` function of the ```statsmodel``` package.

 # Common pitfalls and how to avoid them
 1. Be sure to add the clinical and gene expression data files into your data directory: